pure-data/externals-howto/README.rst

 to the outlet.

-What appears to be unnecessary on the first glance, makes sense after further inspection: The buffer variable has been realized as ``t_float``, since ``outlet_float`` expects a floating point value and a typecast is inevitable.
+What appears to be unnecessary on the first glance, makes sense after further inspection: the buffer variable has been declared as a ``t_float``, since ``outlet_float`` expects a floating point value and a typecast is inevitable.